 A petitioner before the VAB who challenges the assessed value of property must pay all of the non-ad valorem assessments and make a partial payment of at least 75 percent of the ad valorem taxes, less the applicable discount under Section 197.162, Florida Statutes before the taxes become delinquent.

 A petitioner before the VAB who challenges the denial of a classification or exemption, or the assessment based on an argument that the property was not substantially complete as of January 1, must pay all of the non-ad valorem assessments and the amount of the tax which the taxpayer admits in good faith to be owing, less the applicable discount under Section 197.162, Florida Statutes before the taxes become delinquent.

 Pursuant to Section 194.014 2(c), Florida Statutes, if the required partial payment is not made to the Tax Collector’s Office prior to the delinquency date, typically April 1, the Board is required to deny the petition by April 20 even if the Special Magistrate has recommended a reduction.

 The VAB meets between August and September each year to complete the first certification of the tax roll.
 This action allows the Tax Collector to begin collecting taxes on November 1 each year.

 The VAB meets again after all VAB hearings have been conducted to consider all Special Magistrates’ recommendations and to certify the final tax roll, which includes all changes approved by the VAB.

 Pursuant to Chapter 194 Part II, Florida Statutes, in the event you disagree with a decision of the VAB, you may file an action in Circuit Court.
 Such actions are considered de novo, or original actions, rather than an appeal of the VAB decision.
-Petitioners should seek legal counsel for more information and the time frames for doing so.
+Petitioners should seek legal counsel for more information and the periods for doing so.